twinkarma/hpc-reproducibility/slides/index.md

   * Use version control
   * Document your code and data
   * Show your workings
-  * Try to do this from the start of the research
+  * Try to do this from the start of the research!

 ---
 <!-- .slide: data-background="assets/img/rse-logo.svg" -->